Vietnam.vn - Nền tảng quảng bá Việt Nam

 Analysts have described the move as China's second and biggest countermeasure in the protracted US-China tech war, which comes after the country banned some key domestic industries from buying from US memory chipmaker Micron in May.

-“If restrictions targeting China’s high-tech sector continue, countermeasures will escalate,” added Mr. Wei, who served as vice minister of commerce from 2003 to 2008 and is now vice chairman of the state-backed China Center for International Economic Exchanges.
+“If restrictions targeting China’s high-tech sector continue, countermeasures will escalate,” added Mr. Wei, who served as vice minister of commerce from 2003 to 2008 and is now vice president of the state-backed China Center for International Economic Exchanges.

 Nguyen Tuyet (According to Financial Times, Reuters, Al Jazeera)